okta/okta-sdk-dotnet/docs/UserFactorApi.md

 List all Factors

-Enumerates all the enrolled factors for the specified user
+Lists all the enrolled factors for the specified user

 ### Example
 ```csharp